xieyuheng/inner/direction.md

 - the direction, the focus
+- the focus, the now
-- the focus, the now, the joy
+- the now, the joy